Forms & Useful Information

 Benefits of Membership

-Hounds of Prison Education (HOPE) - CPAA member groups may place a rescued dog in the HOPE program.
-This gives the HOPE dog training and additional exposure, and frees up a space that the group can use to help another dog in need.
+Hounds of Prison Education (HOPE) - CPAA member rescue may place a rescued dog in the HOPE program.
+Participation in HOPE provides training, socialization, and one-on-one attention for the dog.
+It also frees up a foster home so that the rescue may help another dog in need.
 More details on the HOPE program are included under Our Ongoing Programs section below.

 Networking- Those who are active members of CPAA can attest to our networking benefits.
-Our rescue partners and other animal welfare organizations include knowledgeable and passionate individuals who are happy to share information, resources, and stories or to lend an ear when needed.
+Our rescue partners and other animal welfare organizations include knowledgeable and passionate individuals who are happy to share information, resources, stories, or lend an ear when needed.

-De-Sex in the City - Begun in May 2005, De-Sex in the City provides low cost spay/neuter surgeries and vaccines to owned dogs and cats in Central Pennsylvania.
-De-Sex in the City provides FREE spay/neuter surgeries and vaccines for Pit Bulls and Pit Bull mixes, all at the offices of the veterinarians who work with CPAA and participate in the program.
-These offices are located in York, Red Lion, Mechanicsburg, and Harrisburg.
+De-Sex in the City - Begun in May 2005, De-Sex in the City provides low cost spay/neuter surgeries and vaccines to owned dogs and cats in central Pennsylvania.
+De-Sex in the City provides very low cost spay/neuter surgeries and vaccines for Pit Bulls and Pit Bull mixes, all at the offices of the veterinarians who work with CPAA and participate in the program.
+These offices are located in York, Red Lion, and Mechanicsburg.
 To register for spay/neuter surgeries for your dog or cat, click here to visit the Low Cost Spay/Neuter page.

 CPAA's Annual Events